opendr-eu/opendr/docs/reference/semantic-segmentation.md

 Parameters:
 - **path**: *str*
-  Directory in which to save model weights and meta data.
+  Directory in which to save model weights and metadata.
 - **verbose**: *bool, default=True*
   If set to True, enables the maximum logging verbosity.